nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Click on the Apple menu > Software update.
 Continue installing and rebooting until there is nothing left to update.

 ## Install Xcode and the Xcode's command line tools
 We don't use Xcode everyday to develop, but it does give us some tools that you'll need to install.
-This part can take a while, so feel free to grab your first cup of while this is downloading.
+This part can take a while, so feel free to grab a cup of soup while this is downloading.

 * Get [Xcode](https://developer.apple.com/xcode/) from the app store.
 * Get the Xcode command line tools by going to Xcode > Preferences > Downloads and checking the "install" button next to the command line tools.